brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 .. function:: keys(m::MCMCModel, ntype::Symbol=:assigned, block::Integer=0)

-	Return names of node of a specified type.
+	Return names of nodes of a specified type.

 	**Arguments**

 		* ``m`` : a model containing the nodes of interest.
-		* ``ntype`` : the type of node to return.
+		* ``ntype`` : the type of nodes to return.
 Options are
 			* ``:all`` : all input, logical, and stochastic model nodes.
 			* ``:assigned`` : nodes that have been assigned values.
 			* ``:block`` : stochastic nodes being block-sampled.